 What can you serve tartar sauce with besides fish?

-I like to serve tartar sauce on EVERYTHING, as it’s just so delicious.
+I like to serve this homemade tartar sauce recipe on EVERYTHING, as it’s just so delicious.
 But seeing as how that’s not actually a helpful answer, here are my top three serving suggestions for tartar sauce, outside of the world o’ seafood:

 Is tartar sauce gluten free?